A backward problem for the time-fractional pseudo-parabolic equation with a variable coefficient: Introduction

 In this work, we study a backward problem for a time-fractional pseudo-parabolic equation

 subject to the Dirichlet boundary conditions

 and the final-time measurement

 Here, $u(x,t)$ denotes the temperature, $f(x,t)$ is a given source term, $\mu(t)$ is a pseudo-parabolic coefficient, and $\psi$ is the measured final-time state.
-The operator $\partial_t^\alpha$ denotes the Caputo fractional derivative of order $\alpha\in(0,1)$.
-Following \cite{Kilbas06}, it is given by
+The operator $\partial_t^\alpha$ denotes the Caputo fractional derivative of order $\alpha\in(0,1)$\cite{Kilbas06}.
+The backwards-in-time problem consists of reconstructing the initial state